rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 }
 ```

-As you can see, everything was moved into a loop from the guess input prompt
+As you can see, we've moved everything into a loop from the guess input prompt
 onward.
 Be sure to indent those lines another four spaces each, and run the
 program again.
 Notice that there is a new problem because the program is doing
-exactly what it was told to do: ask for another guess forever!
+exactly what we told it to do: ask for another guess forever!
 It doesn’t seem
-like you can quit!
+like the user can quit!

-You could always halt the program by using the keyboard shortcut `Ctrl-C`.
-But
+The user could always halt the program by using the keyboard shortcut `Ctrl-C`.
-there’s another way to escape this insatiable monster that was mentioned in the
+But there’s another way to escape this insatiable monster that we mentioned in
-`parse` discussion in “Comparing the Guesses” on page XX: if you enter a
+the `parse` discussion in “Comparing the Guesses” on page XX: if the user
-non-number answer, the program will crash.
-You can use that to quit, as shown
+enters a non-number answer, the program will crash.
+The user can take advantage
-here:
+of that in order to quit, as shown here:

 ```bash
 $ cargo run